-Getting outside to play breaks kids’ normal routines, letting them expand their imaginations and learn to improvise based on what a friend says or does.
-When they play together, kids build off of each other as they create stories and communicate them verbally, and even act the stories out as they go!
+Getting outside to play breaks up kids’ normal routines, letting them expand their imaginations and learn to improvise based on what a friend says or does.
+When kids play together, they build off of each other as they create stories, assign roles, develop rules, and act out their scenarios.

 Climbing Toys for Cognitive Development